Andriy Lunin: International career

 In 2019, Lunin backstopped Ukraine U20 team to their first ever FIFA U-20 World Cup victory.
 He played in six of his team's seven matches, but missed the quarterfinal match against Colombia due to being called up to Ukraine's main squad for the UEFA Euro 2020 qualifying matches against Serbia and Luxembourg.
 After the 3–1 final match victory against South Korea, Lunin was awarded the Golden Glove as the best goalkeeper of the tournament.

 On 23 March 2018, Lunin debuted for the Ukraine national team in a 1–1 friendly draw against Saudi Arabia.
 At the age of 19 years and 40 days, he became the youngest debutant in the national team during that time, surpassing the previous records set by Maksym Koval and Oleksandr Shovkovskyi.

+In May 2024, Lunin was called up to represent Ukraine at UEFA Euro 2024.

 Personal life

-Lunin married his girlfriend Anastasia Tamazova in a civil ceremony in 2021.
+Lunin married his girlfriend Anastasia Tomazova in a civil ceremony in 2021.